neoman513-cloud/Bloom-Searcher/README.md

 then by using python bloom.py convert it from .txt to .bin - that will be used in this program

+MAKE SURE YOUR GPU HAVE ENOUGH MEMORY, BECAUSE THE BLOOMFILE WILL BE IN GPU MEMORY THE WHOLE RUN

 1) Create a BloomFile from your addrs.txt

 `python bloom.py create addrs.txt addrs.bin --size 300` - the higher the size, the less false positives